cybermerlin/blacklist/README.md

 # Black list

 List of scammers and angry bots.
-This is a project with lists of objects that are attacked.
+This is a project with lists of attacking objects.

 - [ip](ip): this is a file with SSH knockers and some ports scanners + http DDoS attackers and vulnerabilities scanners.
     ```sh